simmatrix/Laravel-Excel/README.md

 # Installation

-As this is a forked version, to add this package into your application, edit your `composer.json` file
+As this is a forked version, to add this package into your application, edit your `composer.json` file, then run `composer install` if it is a new install, or `composer update maatwebsite/excel` if you are trying to update your existing package from the original creator.

 ```
 {
     ...